Davey94/Davey-YTS-Scripts/README.md

 ###

-<p align="left">Use the davey_script_updater.lua or go to https://github.com/Davey94/Davey-YTS-Script to manually check for updates.
+<p align="left">Keep davey_script_updater.lua in "Scripts" for Update or go to https://github.com/Davey94/Davey-YTS-Script to manually download updates.
 Purchase a license key here: https://payhip.com/YTSScriptsDavey</p>

 ###

 <p align="left">Suggested YTS Settings: Increase Draw and Combo Tick sliders to max.
 Enable "Magic Mode".
-If you have problems, delete the config file in YTS folder.</p>
+If you have problems, delete the config file in YTS folder, then adjust settings again.</p>

 ###